 Saute Function

-This function is great for browning meat, sauteing veggies or thickening up a sauce at the end of pressure cooking.
-I use this function for my Instant Pot Mongolian Beef and Instant Pot Chili.
+This function is great for browning meat when making things like Instant Pot Chili, sauteing vegetables when making things like Instant Pot Chicken Noodle Soup, or thickening up a sauce at the end of pressure cooking such as Instant Pot Butter Chicken.

-- One full “Sauté” session will run for 30 minutes.
+- One full session using the saute function will run for 30 minutes.

 Yogurt Button

-The yogurt button is able to be adjusted by hitting the "adjust" button until it says "boil" or 8:00 or 10:00.
+The yogurt button can be adjusted by hitting the "adjust" button until it says "boil" or 8:00 or 10:00.
 These functions are unique to yogurt recipes.

 Pressure Setting

-This function adjusts pressure for high to low--not an option on the Instant Pot Lux.
-And is RARELY used!
-Most recipes are designed to be cooked on high pressure.
-But it is important to pay attention to because if you accidentally hit a button that causes the pressure to drop from high to low, your results will be drastically impacted.
+This function adjusts pressure from high to low and is RARELY used!
+Most recipes are designed to be cooked under high pressure.
+But it is important to pay attention to this because if you accidentally hit a button that causes the pressure to drop from high to low, your results will be drastically impacted.

 - After you hit manual, hit pressure to adjust to high or low pressure.